 Customer's Accounting for Fees Paid in a Cloud Computing Arrangement.
-In April 2015, the FASB issued authoritative guidance designed to assist customers in their determination of whether a cloud computing arrangement includes a software license.
-If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
+In April 2015, the Financial Accounting Standards Board ("FASB") issued authoritative guidance designed to assist customers in their determination of whether a cloud computing arrangement includes a software license.
+If a cloud computing arrangement includes a software license element of the arrangement consistent with the acquisition of other software licenses.
+If a cloud computing arrangement account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
-The guidance will not change GAAP for a customer's accounting for service contracts.
-This guidance is effective for annual and interim periods beginning after December 15, 2015.
-The Company does not expect the adoption of this guidance to have a material impact to its Financial Statements.
+The guidance did not change GAAP for a customer's accounting for service contracts.
+This guidance was effective for the Company in the first quarter of 2016.
+The adoption of this guidance did not have a material impact on the Company's financial statements.

 Business Combinations.
 In September 2015, the FASB issued authoritative guidance that eliminates the requirement to restate prior period financial statements for measurement period adjustments following a business combination.
 The new guidance requires that an acquirer record in the same period's financial statements the effects of the cumulative impact of adjustments including the impact on prior periods.
 The prior period impact of the adjustments should be presented separately on the face of the income statement or disclosed in the notes.
-The new guidance is effective for annual and interim periods beginning after December 15, 2015 for public business entities.
-The amendments should be applied prospectively to adjustments to provisional amounts that occur after the effective date with earlier application permitted for financial statements that have not been issued.
-The Company does not expect the adoption of this guidance to have a material impact on its Financial Statements.
+The new guidance was effective for the Company in the first quarter of 2016.
+The adoption of this guidance did not have a material impact on the Company's financial statements.